-Asad Durrani was affiliated with RAW since 2008: MOD
+Asad Durrani was affiliated with RAW since 2008: MoD

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 ISLAMABAD: The Defence Ministry has described the country's former spy chief, Lt.
-General (R) Asad Durrani, affiliated or interacting with “hostile intelligence elements, including the Indian intelligence agency RAW”, in a damning reply submitted before the Islamabad High Court (IHC).
+General (R) Asad Durrani, as affiliated to or interacting with “ hostile intelligence elements, including the Indian intelligence agency RAW”, in a damning reply submitted before the Islamabad High Court (IHC).

 “The petitioner [General Durrani] is affiliated/interacting with hostile elements, specially Indian RAW, since 2008.
 During an interview before respondents [the ministries of defence, interior and the State of Pakistan] the petitioner rendered an affidavit committing to refrain from such activities which is still not seen in tangible terms," were the exact words of the reply of the ministries of defence and interior submitted before the IHC last week.